-Subscribe for language, linguistics and all the smart funs you can handle.
+Subscribe for more language and linguistics than you can handle.

 My first channel trailer, complete with clips from a handful of my past videos.
 I'd show off upcoming videos, but, despite what Future English might lead you to believe, I haven't finished that time machine yet...